Section 48 inspections

 What is a section 48 inspection?

-If your school is designated as having a religious character, it'll have its denominational education and collective worship inspected under section 48 of the Education Act 2005.
+If your school is designated as having a religious character, it will have its denominational education and collective worship inspected under section 48 of the Education Act 2005.

 These are conducted in addition to Ofsted inspections.